couple hugging in kitchen

 The Unmarried Couple’s Guide To Buying A House Together

 In recent years, it has become more common to see unmarried couples buying houses together.

-Instead of spending their savings on a traditional wedding, more couples than ever are trading wedding bells for that satisfactory jingle of a pair of new house keys.
+However, there are a lot of risks involved in purchasing a house with another person, especially one you’re not married to.
 It’s a big decision.
-With that, there are a lot of financial and emotional factors that both partners need to take into account before making this big step.
+There are a lot of financial and emotional factors both partners need to take into account before making this big step.

-Here are some things you need to think about if you’re considering buying a house as an unmarried couple.
+Here are some things you need to think about if you’re considering buying a house as an unmarried couple:

-1. Evaluate Your Relationship
+2. Evaluate Your Relationship

 Think about the type of person you’re with.
 Ask yourself the hard questions: